BabakShah/developerportal/pages/platforms/v2_2/unity/unity.md

 ## Getting started

 We package our plugin as an asset, like those you can buy on Unity's Asset Store.
-You can [Download it here]({{ site.baseurl }}/downloads/).
+You can download it from below.
 The purpose of the asset is to detect facial expressions and their underlying emotions from facial images.
 Facial images can be captured from different sources:

 *   Camera: images from the webcam (or front camera for mobile devices)
 *   Frames: a sequence of timed images.